 - His accusers said that he was blaspheming Moses but Stephen outlined how the law was handed down through Moses and that God told Moses that a prophet (Jesus) would be sent from among the Jews.
 Instead of accepting this God’s people had rejected both Moses and God.

 At the end of the story (Acts 7:57-8:1) Saul is mentioned for the first time in the New Testament.
-At this time he is an enemy of Christianity but later his life and even his name would be changed.
+At this time he is zealously opposed to followers of Jesus but later his life and even his name would be changed.
 He would go on to become the Apostle Paul and write many of the books that make up our New Testament bible.
 You can learn more about the dramatic change in his life in Paul (Saul) Becomes a Christian.

 After the Stoning of Stephen followers of Christ began to leave Jerusalem to escape further persecution.
-The good news of Chrst began to spread because, wherever they went, they told others about Christ (Acts 8:1-4).
+The good news about King Jesus began to spread because, wherever they went, they told others about Christ (Acts 8:1-4).

 Stephen was a faithful follower of Christ whose only crime was obedience to the Lord.
 He is referred to as the first Christian martyr (a person who is killed because of their religious or other beliefs) because he is the first person mentioned in the bible who died because of the conviction of his faith in Christ.
 Stephen’s courage to continue to preach even when facing death in an unjust trial remains an inspiration and encouragement to many Christians who are suffering for doing what is right.
 When encouraging children to stand up for God and be obedient to Him, be sure to remind them that God is always with them, just as God was with Stephen when He stood up for Jesus.